 - Nolah is softer.

-- You will sink into the Nolah more, while Ghostbed gives you more of a sleeping on top of the mattress feel.
+- Sleepers will sink into the Nolah more, while Ghostbed gives people more of a sleeping on top of the mattress feel.

 Nolah is softer and more responsive to pressure.
 GhostBed is firmer and springier than Nolah, returning to shape more quickly after applying pressure.
 Watch the videos below to get a better idea of what to expect from each mattress.